How to ensure your photos are sharp

 Step 1: Skip the kit lens

 This might go without saying, but keep your lenses clean; smudges can easily result in less-than-sharp photos.
-Additionally, for sharp photography, remember that every lens will have a “sweet spot” where it’s sharpest—usually around to three stops from your maximum aperture. the aperture down too much, and you’ll end up with diffraction.
+Additionally, for sharp photography, remember that every lens will have a “sweet spot” where it’s sharpest—usually around two to three stops from your maximum aperture.
+Close the aperture down too much, and you’ll end up with diffraction.

 Step 2: Watch your shutter speed